Sudeep's Twitter Targetted! 7 Attempts To Reset Password & Hack His Social Media Account

 Pailwaan Team On A Crime-solving Spree

 Pailwaan team is doing everything in their power to put an end to the cyber crimes directed at their film.
-Just when Sudeep's fans thought they needn't have to worry about who leaked what as the police were doing their job right, the new suspicious activity has got them apprehensive.
+Just when Sudeep's fans thought they needn't have to worry about who leaked what as the police were doing their job, the new suspicious activity has gotten them apprehensive.

 Sudeep In Talks With The Commissioner